 - Fury flat out calls Coulson an Avenger.
 Doubles as a Call Back to The Avengers when Stark lists all the people Loki "pissed off".

 - Fitz-Simmons are still shown to have a good relationship, despite Fitz's personality being quite different due to the brain damage he suffered.
 But they're obviously still extremely close, and Fitz acknowledges that Simmons's patience and support is the main reason he's able to keep going.
 Even though this is heartrendingly undercut by The Reveal that Simmons is gone and Fitz is pretty well on the way to disconnecting from reality entirely, some aspects of his hallucination of her remain quite sweet in hindsight: particularly the fact that she still makes Innocently Insensitive comments (or at least he wants her to - he really tries to twist an innocuous statement into one that works), finishes his sentences for him, and literally holds his hand when he's in need of reassurance; all of it demonstrating that he knows her so well that his imaginary version of her is nearly dead-on.
-It may double as a Tearjerker but it is heartwarming.

 - Despite the general melancholy of the situation, it is quite clear that the team still cares deeply about Fitz—even if they don't really know what to do to help him right now.
 Even Simmons leaving was due to her hoping that Fitz would get better if he didn't get too dependent on her.
 Sadly, it had the opposite effect.